JamesTrick/blog/content/posts/docker-machine-learning.md

 We now have the makings for a pretty good Flask API/Website.
 There’s really only one last thing to do.

-Since we have multiple Docker containers, we want a way to run both of them and specify how they interact with eachother.
+Since we have multiple Docker containers, we want a way to run both of them and specify how they interact with each other.
 This is where [Docker Compose](https://docs.docker.com/compose/) comes in.

 > Compose is a tool for defining and running multi-container Docker applications.